 “The sportscar that’s charged with more than a turbo.”

-The 1983 Mitsubishi Starion was a major change of pace for Mitsubishi.
-Often seen as a poor man’s Porsche 944 at about two-thirds of the price, the Starion reached customers that Mitsubishi had never competed for before.
-Because of Chrysler’s relationship with Mitsubishi, nearly identical cars were sold starting in 1984 first as the Plymouth Conquest and Dodge Conquest and then as the Chrysler Conquest starting in 1987 (gotta love branding).
+The 1983 Mitsubishi Starion was a significant change of pace for Mitsubishi.
+Seen back in the day as a poor man’s Porsche 944 at about two-thirds of the price, the Starion reached customers that Mitsubishi had never competed for before.
+Because of Chrysler’s relationship with Mitsubishi, nearly identical cars were sold starting in 1984 first as the Plymouth Conquest and Dodge Conquest and then as the Chrysler Conquest beginning in 1987 (gotta love branding).